Twenty harmonies of a

 Attractor states—configurations the system gravitates toward under stress.
 The structural explanation for why certain patterns feel impossible to leave.

-Critical junctions where small shifts can unlock disproportionate change.
+Critical junctions where small shifts produce disproportionate change.
 The points of highest leverage in the entire profile.

 Structural vulnerabilities—the seams along which the profile is most likely to fracture under pressure.
 Where breakdown will happen first.